 Capital assets, which include parks, trails and monuments, community building and equipment, are reported in the governmental activities column in the government-wide financial statements.
 Capital assets are defined by the District as assets with initial individual cost of more than \$5,000.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair value at the date of donation.
 Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized.

-Depreciation is computed using the straight-line method over the following estimated economic useful lives:
+Depreciation expense has been computed using the straight-line method over the estimated economic useful lives of the assets, which range from five to 30 years.